nmfs-opensci/.github/.github/ISSUE_TEMPLATE/blank.md

 ---
-name: Questions
+name: Blank issue
-about: An issue for a question.
-This gets the label "question" so it is easy for identify.
+about: Blank issue anything not covered by the other templates
 title: ''
-labels: 'question'
+labels: ''
 assignees: ''

 ---

-## Question